 An overview of the most important scams and traps.

-HIGH PURCHASE PRICE OFFERED OVER THE PHONE
+HIGH PURCHASE PRICE OFFERED OVER THE PHONE IN CAR SALES SCAMS

-FRAUD WITH LATE RE-REGISTRATION
+FRAUD WITH LATE RE-REGISTRATION OF STOLEN VEHICLES

 Legally, the seller has the risk to continue to be liable for all costs in this connection.
 For example, as a seller, one continues to be liable for the payment of the insurance premium and for the vehicle tax towards the tax office if the buyer fails to re-register the vehicle in time.

-ALSO FRAUD BY THE SO-CALLED CARD DEALERS
+ALSO FRAUD BY THE SO-CALLED LICENSED MOTOR DEALER

 Everyone knows that in the morning you find a colorful card on your car with a phone number and an offer to buy the car by all means.
 When you call, you often get a non-binding promise of an attractive purchase price, which then allegedly no longer applies when the sale is processed because the dealer suddenly discovers defects in the vehicle that would reduce the purchase price.